-Tamera Luzzatto leads government relations at The Pew Charitable Trusts.
+Tamera Luzzatto is senior vice president of government relations at The Pew Charitable Trusts.
 She ensures that Pew’s wide range of nonpartisan policy work at the state, federal and international levels is effectively and accurately communicated to policymakers.
 She also oversees Pew’s distinguished advisors program.

-Luzzatto served as then-Senator Hillary Rodham Clinton’s chief of staff in the U.S. Senate from 2001 to 2009.
-Prior to her service with Senator Clinton, Luzzatto was on the staff of Sen. John D. Rockefeller IV of West Virginia for 15 years, beginning as a legislative aide handling health care and other issues, then serving as legislative director and chief of staff.
-She was Senator Rockefeller’s primary liaison to two major advisory panels which he chaired, the National Commission on Children and the Pepper Commission on Health Care.
+Luzzatto served as former Secretary of State Hillary Rodham Clinton’s chief of staff in the U.S. Senate from 2001 to 2009.
+Before that, Luzzatto was on the staff of Sen. John D. Rockefeller IV of West Virginia for 15 years, beginning as a legislative aide handling health care and other issues, then serving as legislative director and chief of staff.
+She was Sen. Rockefeller’s primary liaison to two major advisory panels that he chaired, the National Commission on Children and Disasters, and the Pepper Commission on health care.

-Luzzatto began her career working for ACTION, the federal umbrella agency at the time for the Peace Corps and other volunteer and national service programs.
-With nearly three decades of experience in politics and government, she speaks regularly about Congress and public policy to academic institutions and other organizations across the country.
+Luzzatto began her career working for ACTION, the umbrella agency for the Peace Corps, VISTA, and other federal service programs.
+With nearly three decades of experience in politics and government, she speaks regularly about Congress and public policy to academic institutions and other organizations throughout the country.

-She currently chairs the board of the Washington Bach Consort, a highly acclaimed baroque choral group.
+She currently chairs the board of the Washington Bach Consort, an acclaimed baroque choral group.
 She also serves on the Johns Hopkins Neurosurgery Advisory Committee and the personnel committee of the Chevy Chase Presbyterian Church.
 In addition, she is a member of the Economic Club of Washington, D.C., and the Federal City Council.

 Luzzatto earned a bachelor of arts degree in government from Harvard University, graduating magna cum laude.